WebAssembly/design/AstSemantics.md

 Floating point arithmetic follows the IEEE-754 standard, except that:
- - The sign bit and significand bit pattern of any NaN value returned from a floating point arithmetic operation other than `neg`, `abs`, and `copysign` are computed nondeterministically.
+ - The sign bit and significand bit pattern of any NaN value returned from a floating point arithmetic operation other than `neg`, `abs`, and `copysign` are not specified.
 In particular, the "NaN propagation" section of IEEE-754 is not required.
 NaNs do propagate through arithmetic operations according to IEEE-754 rules, the difference here is that they do so without necessarily preserving the specific bit patterns of the original